Asylumrunner/CastThroughTime/README.md

 With the list of sets, the S3 bucket of set symbols, and the full collection of rules data, the site can then render a "set selector" which allows a user to easily select which set they stopped playing _Magic_ during, and with that information the page renders out a list of all crucial, relevant information that the returning player needs to get back into the game.

+The front-end is deployed to AWS via AWS Amplify.

 ## Acknolwedgements
 Portions of _Cast Through Time_ are unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 The literal and graphical information presented on this site about Magic: The Gathering, including card images and mana symbols, is copyright Wizards of the Coast, LLC. _Cast Through Time_ is not produced by or endorsed by Wizards of the Coast.